derinp/derinp.github.io/index.md

 But my journey does not end there.
 I am currently on a quest to obtain the knowledge that is hidden within the CySA+ and Linux+ runes, which will unlock even greater levels of mastery in this mystical art.
 Through my website, I will share the secrets and wisdom that I have gained on this perilous journey, providing valuable insights and guidance to fellow adventurers in the realm of cybersecurity.

+note: please pardon the appareance of my website for now.
+I just relaunched it, took down a bunch of old content and adding a new fantasy world theme to it! thank you for understanding :)

 # Adventures: